Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 double x, y, average(double a, double b);
 ```

-Combining declarations in this way usually isn’t a good idea, though: it can easily cause confusion.
+Combining declarations in this way usually isn't a good idea, though: it can easily cause confusion.

 </div>
 <!-- END: div -->